Streetcars in Long Beach: Ocean Avenue–Alamitos Heights Local

 The first streetcar line constructed in the city, tracks ran on Ocean as far east as Esperanza Street in 1902, then to Mira Mar Avenue in 1904.
 Early interurban runs would terminate service along this local line.
 Pacific Electric landscaped the road as a term of the franchise.
 After October 15, 1912, the line was run through to the East Seventh Street Line, creating a loop.
 Service was abandoned after June 7, 1915.
 This prompted the laying of new tracks on Olive Avenue that year.

 East First Street–Broadway Local Line

 Pacific Electric won the franchise in 1901 to build this line, mostly to deny Los Angeles Traction Company access to the market.
 By 1911, it was operating in a loop with the East Seventh Street Line.
-The tracks on First was abandoned later that year, with the tracks used to double-track East Third Street.
+The tracks on First was abandoned later that year, with the rails recycled to double-track East Third Street.